medcomdk/dk-medcom-carecommunication/docs/index.md

 [Click here to read an introduction to the technical specifications.](assets/documents/Intro-Technical-Spec-ENG.md)

 ### 1.4 Mapping between OIOXML XDIS91 and FHIR CareCommunication Messages {#mapping-between-oioxml-and-fhir}
 Mapping from previous OIOXML standards to the FHIR CareCommunication standard can be found below.
 The document is intended to help translate the previous standard to the new FHIR standard.
-Please notice that not all elements from  <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91</a>. are transferred to the CareCommunication, as not all elements are represented in the FHIR message.
+Please notice that not all elements from  <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91</a>are transferred to the CareCommunication, as not all elements are represented in the FHIR.

 Furthermore, not all elements from the FHIR elements are represented in the document; thus, it cannot stand alone for implementation.<br>
 [Click here to see mapping from previous OIOXML standard XDIS91 to the FHIR CareCommunication .](assets/documents/Map_between_OIOXML_FHIR.md)